Ozark Greenways

 • BNSF (Burlington Northern Sante Fe Railroad) Rail-line from Downtown Springfield to Sunshine Street: Active rail line; no trail development is underway as long as this is an in-use, active rail line.

 • BNSF Rail-line from Sunshine Street to Kissick Avenue: Active rail line, unused.
-The city of Springfield and BNSF are in negotiations for City of Springfield to acquire this corridor for future trail use; the City of Springfield has completed the title search and initial survey work; project partners are studying this segment to determine how this trail, the Lake Springfield Plan, James River Greenway trail, and the Galloway Creek Greenway trail integrate; and Ozark Greenways has been awarded $3 million to go towards trail planning and development in this area.
+The city of Springfield and BNSF are in negotiations for City of Springfield to acquire this corridor for future trail use; the City of Springfield has completed the title search and initial survey work; project partners studied this segment to determine how this trail, the Lake Springfield Plan, James River Greenway trail, and the Galloway Creek Greenway trail may integrate; and Ozark Greenways has been awarded $3 million to go towards trail planning and development in this area.
+Click HERE to see the Chadwick Flyer Trail Study: Kissick Avenue to Sunshine Street.

 • PHASE 3 BUILT: 1.8 miles of trail from Kissick Avenue south into Christian County: Inactive rail line owned by City Utilities.
 OTO was the project manager.
 This segment was funded via federal funds administered by OTO and locally matched by Ozark Greenways.
 Project construction started on Monday, June 26, 2023, and concluded in November.